fielded/jobs/designer.md

 * Language skills: English (fluent)

 ## Preferable
-* Experience with data-driven, decision-support systems.
+* Experience with data-driven, decision-support systems
-* Experience in designing for offline-first solutions or environments with unstable internet connections.
+* Experience in designing for offline-first solutions or environments with unstable internet connections
-* Experience in remote work with distributed teams.
+* Experience in remote work with distributed teams
-* Experience in mobile UX.
+* Experience in mobile UX

 ## Contact us!
 If this sounds like you please send your CV and a design portfolio or references demonstrating your past work and abilities to <a href="mailto:jobs@field.partners">jobs@field.partners</a>.
 We’re looking forward to hearing from you!